Our Camber Sands Home

 Plus, a large outdoor deck with rattan furniture add to the all round comfort of the retreat and we have our own parking spot directly next to us

-Our retreat is fully equipped with top of the range appliances, central heating, furnishings and all the home comforts you could wish for
+Our retreat is fully equipped with top of the range appliances, central heating, luxurious furnishings and all the home comforts you could wish for and, including a private parking spot giving easy access to the beach

 Fully equipped with china, cutlery and glassware